SivaPrakash8825/school-curriculum-assessment/README.md

 npm run build  # or yarn build
 ```

-This generates the necessary files in the `.next` directory.
+📁 This generates the necessary files in the `.next` directory.

+---

-## Running in Production Mode
+## 🚀 Running in Production Mode (Local Environment)

 After building the project, start the production server with: